+- ENG 312 English in a Social Setting

+- ENG 494 Science and Literature Across the Cultural Divide

+- EPE 452 Exercise Psychology

+- GCU 344 Geography of Hispanic Americans

+- GPH 314 Global Change

+- GPH 405 Energy and Environment

+- GPH 422 Plant Geography

+- HST 460 History of Fire

+- SCA 250 Introduction of Scandinavian Culture

+- PLB 322 Environmental Science

+- PSY 424 Generic Psychology

+- PSY 425 Biological Bases of Behavior

+- PSY 426 Neuroanatomy

+- PSY 433 Human Psychophysiology

+- PSY 470 Psychopharmacology

+- REL 379 Religion, Nationalism, and Ethnic Conflict

+- REL 382 Religion, Magic, and Science

+- REL 390 Women and Religion

+- REL 480 Religion and Modern Global Politics

+- SOC 334 Technology and Society

+- SOC 390 Social Statistics

+- SOC 420 Sociology of Religion

+- SOC 451 Comparative Sociology

+- SOC 483 History of Social Thought

-- D. Each student is required to demonstrate proficiency by completing courses in a second language.
+- E. Each student is required to demonstrate proficiency by completing courses in a second language.
 Each student must demonstrate proficiency by completing the courses specified below with a grade of "C" or higher in each course.
-Second language course requirements consist of - completion of second language course work at the intermediate level (202 or equivalent, though some languages require both semesters at the intermediate level to be taken to demonstrate proficiency; see the Department of Languages and Literatures listings for greater specification); - a foreign language course at the 300 level or higher taught in the foreign language and having 202 or its equivalent as a prerequisite; - completion of secondary education at a school in which the language of instruction is not English; or - 4. completion of SHS 202 American Sign Language IV or its equivalent. - III.
+Second language course requirements consist of

+- 1. completion of second language course work at the intermediate level (202 or equivalent, though some languages require both semesters at the intermediate level to be taken to demonstrate proficiency; see the Department of Languages and Literatures listings for greater specification);

+- 2. a foreign language course at the 300 level or higher taught in the foreign language and having 202 or its equivalent as a prerequisite;

+- 3. completion of secondary education at a school in which the language of instruction is not English; or

+- completion of SHS 202 American Sign Language IV or its equivalent.

+- III.
 General Electives.
 Most CLAS majors can meet all of the above requirements with fewer than 120 semester hours required for graduation.
 The remaining hours are general electives that may be selected from any of the departments of CLAS and from the offerings of the other colleges.

 Program of Study/Declaration of Graduation.
 The program of study/declaration of graduation, which is required by university regulations during the semester in which an undergraduate earns the 87th hour, must be filed and approved at least two weeks before the preregistration period for the subsequent semester.
 Students are expected to follow the approved program of study or to receive early college approval for proposed changes to the program of study.
-Students should contact the Office for Academic Programs, SS 111, regarding college graduation rules and deadlines.
+Students should contact the Office for Academic Programs, in SS 111, regarding college graduation rules and deadlines.
 Deadlines for filing a program of study/declaration of graduation after enrolling in the 87th hour are March 1 and October 1 of each year.
 Students with 87 hours must have a college-approved program of study/declaration of graduation before registering for the next semester.